Social Justice and El Biblioburro for the Spanish Language Classroom

 Resources for teaching about El Biblioburro:

-- View the PowerPoint and handout from this presentation for an overview (COMING SOON!)
+- View the PowerPoint and handout from this presentation for an overview of this thematic unit.

 - Download a 15-page thematic unit for students: "El Biblioburro y Colombia."